-Dr. Taber is accepting Graduate Students.
+Dr. Taber is accepting Graduate Students for Fall 2020

 My research is focused on understanding and promoting health behaviors.
 My research goals include understanding why people may not hold accurate perceptions of their disease risk, when and why risk perceptions predict behavior, and how to intervene to increase the likelihood that providing risk information will lead to behavior change.
 Another research interest is reducing defensive responses to threat through strategies such as self-affirmation.
 I am also interested in identifying and targeting motives unrelated to health – in particular affective motives – that lead to attitudinal ambivalence and goal conflict and may interfere with health behaviors.
 Much of my work has been conducted in the context of genetic testing for disease risk, and I am interested in exploring how people think about genetic risk information and when and why genetic risk information is likely to lead to behavior change.

 Postdoctoral Training: National Cancer Institute, Behavioral Research Program https://staffprofiles.cancer.gov/brp/prgmStaffProfile.do?contactId=16796178&bioType=flw

 Courses Frequently Taught:

 - Health Psychology (undergraduate)

 - Taber, J.M., Dickerman, B.A., Okhovat, J.P., Geller, A.C., Dwyer, L.A., Hartman, A.M., Perna, F.M.
 (2018).
 Skin Cancer Interventions Across the Cancer Control Continuum: Review of technology, envoronment, and theory.
 Preventive Medicine, 111, 451-458.